twiddlingbits/twr-wasm/docs/gettingstarted/helloworld.md

 - Copy the file [server.py](https://github.com/twiddlingbits/twr-wasm/blob/main/examples/server.py) from the examples folder to your `hello-proj` folder (where your `index.html` resides).
 - Execute with the shell command `python server.py`.
 - Open your web browser and browse to `http://localhost:8000/index.html`
+- You should see 'Hello World' in the browser window!

 At this pont your folder structure should look like this: